In January 2020, the government announced the much-anticipated introduction of mandatory electrical safety inspections for private landlords.

 Do I need a new inspection and test even if my current one was carried out in the last 5 years?

-Although carrying out an EICR has not been legally required for single tenancies, it’s still best practice for many landlords.
+Although carrying out an EICR has not previously been legally required for single tenancies in England, it’s still best practice for many landlords.

 Electrical Installation Condition Reports are valid for 5 years.
-If your rental property has a valid EICR when the new regulations come into force on 1st April 2020, you will not need to carry out a new one until the report expires.
+If your rental property has a valid EICR when the regulations are enforced (1st April 2021), you will not need to carry out a new one until that report expires.

 It’s best to check your EICR certificate and put the expiry date in your calendar so you won’t forget that it’s due.